All Episodes

 So the main focus in Georgia is Fulton County, which is the largest county in the state.

-It's the county where the city of Atlanta proper uh lies.
+It's the county where the city of Atlanta proper lies.

-And in that particular county, you just had so many things go on that that it's really hard to imagine that that something wasn't right.
+And in that particular county, you just had so many things go on that it's really hard to imagine that something wasn't right.

-Uh you you had uh the Secretary of State, of course, originally set this up in Georgia by allowing there to be this double standard, which talked about for mailing uh absentee ballots.
+You had the Secretary of State, of course, originally set this up in Georgia by allowing there to be this double standard, which talked about for mail-in absentee ballots.

 No photograph needed, no photo ID.

-Um in the end, he even went so far as to let the Democrats decide who would be the individual who would teach the other count all the other counties in Georgia how a signature or whether a signature was ballot or not.
+And in the end, he even went so far as to let the Democrats decide who would be the individual who would teach all the other counties in Georgia how a signature or whether a signature was valid or not.

-So all of that was given to the Democratic Party in this consent agreement that you talked about earlier.
+So all of that was going to do the Democratic Party in this consent agreement that you talked about earlier.

-But on the night of the election, beginning of the morning, you had a leak at the state farm arena, which is where they were counting the the ballots.
+But on the night of the election, at the beginning of the morning, you had a leak at the State Farm Arena, which is where they were counting the ballots.

 It occurred early in the morning.